-Her new children’s book about healthy eating was feature on Bloom and you can watch the short video clip above to learn more!
+Her new children’s book about healthy eating was featured on Bloom and you can watch the short video clip above to learn more!

 Why Pressure Doesn’t Fix Picky Eaters

 As a dietician nutritionist, Beth Dunlap understood why eating healthy was important to building a healthy body.
 She also understood that a lot of parental pressure may increase picky eating and make a fussy eater worse.
 Approach is so important as you don’t want a child to develop negative feelings towards food.
 Pressure is not the answer.
 Getting children to buy into trying healthy foods is an important part of the process.
 Not only does this make feeding kids easier for the parent, it also allows children to think more about what they are putting in their body and begin to make healthy eating choices for themselves.